 Chapter 7: Momentum, Depressed Billionaires

-Paul “Bear” Vasquez.
-Double rainbow YouTube video.
+Paul “Bear” Vasquez and the viral double rainbow YouTube video.

-Michelle Phan make up videos on YouTube.
+Michelle Phan makeup videos on YouTube.

 Oreo tweet during 2013 Super Bowl.